zealottormunds/ns4moddingapi/README.md

 ### For modders:
 By default, the API is configured for players instead of modders.
 This means that the modding console is disabled.
 To enable it, you need to edit the "config.ini" file located in "/Root folder of Naruto Storm 4/moddingapi/".
 Open the file and find the property called "EnableConsole=0".
 Set it as 1, and you're ready to go.

+### How to use the API for mods?
+You can find all documentation in the API's wiki.